How do you determine what repertoire is best for a student? Erika Burns, Seattle, US

 Bruno Giuranna teaches viola at the Fondazione Stauffer in Cremona, the Conservatorio della Svizzera Italiana in Lugano and the University of Limerick in Ireland

-Bonnie Hampton is on the faculty at the Juilliard School, teaching cello in both the college and pre-college divisions
+Bonnie Hampton was formerly on the faculty at the Juilliard School, teaching cello in both the college and pre-college divisions

 Boris Kuschnir is violin professor at the Vienna Conservatoire and at the University of Music in Graz